MarcinOrlowski/laravel-api-response-builder/README.md

  To install Response Builder all you need to do is to open your shell and do:

      composer require marcin-orlowski/laravel-api-response-builder

- Alternatively you can edit your `composer.json` and add the following line to `require`
- section:

-     "marcin-orlowski/laravel-api-response-builder": "~1.0",

- then call `composer update marcin-orlowski/laravel-api-response-builder` once you done.
+ then publish default configuration file to `config/` folder of your app:

+     php artisan vendor:publish

 ## Laravel setup ##